m5lk3n/wyatt/README.md

 ## Lessons learned:

+- If possible, use actual devices to test, simply because the dev turnaround is so much quicker.
 - GoogleMap with static key baked in, even obfuscated just a matter of reverse engineering
   - Dynamic plugin
     - requires dummy key entry `com.google.android.geo.API_KEY` in `AndroidManifest.xml`